 Tools: Full set of hand tools.
 Includes tire repair kit, new electric compressor, a new multimeter; ETC.

 No mickey-mouse work.
 No rusting-out.
 No squeaks, rattles, etc.

-I had a couple of shelves-full of spares, heck, even oil, etc. The purchaser gots it all....and also some tools, etc. This included nearly everything I have for maintaining an Airhead.
+I had a couple of shelves-full of spares, heck, even oil, etc. The purchaser got nearly all of it ....and some tools, etc. This included nearly everything I had for maintaining an Airhead.
 I really had a lot of stuff ....lots of $$ value here.
-I have many things left for Airheads.

 This motorcycle handles quite well, and does not ride harsh, but it is not a comfy wallowing rubbery couch either...It really will carve canyons.
 The engine is smooth, the braking excellent, the handling in straights and twisties is very good.
 The transmission shifts silky-smooth.
 There are NO PROBLEMS that I know of.

 All Servicing was up-to-date on the day of pickup.